· Tutorials · 10 min read

 Discovering the Cost-Free Solution

 In the latter part of the previous year, my quest for a budget-friendly Minecraft server led me to an unexpected solution – Oracle Cloud’s remarkably generous free tier.
 With their ARM VM instances, you’re entitled to the first 3,000 OCPU hours and 18,000 GB hours monthly, all at no cost.
 To put it into perspective, this translates to 4 OCPUs and 24 GB of memory!
-You have the flexibility to allocate this power to a single VM or distribute it across up to 4 VMs (1 OCPU / 8 GB each).
+I found I had the flexibility to allocate this power to a single VM or distribute it across up to 4 VMs (1 OCPU / 8 GB each).

 In an era where support for ARM processors is not widespread among programs, the beauty of the Java Programming language shines through.
 Java’s versatility enables its programs to run seamlessly on all processors.
 This aligns perfectly with the ARM VM, making the Java version of Minecraft an ideal match for this cost-free solution.